Carpk/ShawnKlein/_posts/2016-06-25-http-standards.md

 ##### HTTP/1.0

-Improved the protocol by allowing messages to be in the format of MIME-like messages, containing metainformation about the data transferred and modifiers on the request/response semantics.
+Improved the protocol by allowing messages to be in the format of MIME-like messages, contain metainformation about the data transferred and modifiers on the request/response semantics.
 A separate connection to the same server is made for each resource request. connection is closed after a single request/response pair

 ##### HTTP/1.1

 Can reuse a connection multiple times to download resources.
-Such as images, scripts, and stylesheets, after the page has been delivered. keep-alive-mechanism was introduced, allowing a connection to be reused for more than one request.
+Such as images, scripts, and stylesheets, after the page has been delivered.
+Keep-alive-mechanism was introduced, allowing a connection to be reused for more than one request.
 This greatly reduced latency, as the connection does not need to re-negotiate the 3-way handshake.

 ##### HTTP/2.0